volusion/element-BlockStarter/README.md

 -   At this point, your block is in a "staging" state.
 You can preview your changes in Site Designer and on the storefront through the Preview link in Site Designer, but they will not be visible on the live site.
 -   If you need to make additional updates after this point, you can use the `npm run build && element update` command to stage your changes.
+-   Major updates will will require a manual opt-in from users in order to upgrade from the old version to the new one after release.
+Any new instances of the block that are dropped into the page will automatically use the latest version.

 ### Releasing to production